Co-Parenting Therapy

 In co-parenting therapy, I provide psychoeducation, exploration of patterns and mediation regarding specific dilemmas.
 Goals can be tailored to each family, but typically include:

-• Developing joint narratives so parents can be aligned in how the support their children and communicate about family transitions
+Developing joint narratives so parents can be aligned on how they support their children and communicate about family transitions

 What is the format for co-parenting work?